hobbycommandline/Hobby-Voice-Command-Line/README.md

 For instance "Play music" will be interpreted as:

 Action: Play
-Arguments: "Music"
+Arguments: "play", "music"

 and will be handled by "lua/actions/play.lua"

 Actions are handled this way because it is efficient, quick, and predictable.
-Some exceptions can be made for filler words such as "Set an Alarm for ten PM" instead of having to say "Alarm ten PM", which would go to set.scm which would then redirect to alarm.scm.
+Some exceptions can be made for filler words such as "Set an Alarm for ten PM" instead of having to say "Alarm ten PM", which would go to set.lua which would then redirect to alarm.lua.
 Hobby is not intended to interpret every way something can be said, but users can make aliases for common ways they say things to make dealing with Hobby easier.

 ## Replacing the system Assisstant